Hassanelmirr/playstore-app-market-insights/README.md

 - Pandas → data cleaning & manipulation
 - Matplotlib / Seaborn / Plotly → visualizations
 - Jupyter Notebook → interactive analysis and dashboard

 ---

+## Key Insights

+  - The Play Store is dominated by free apps (97% free vs 3% paid).
+  Education apps are well-rated (avg ~4.2⭐), showing strong demand and satisfaction.
+  - Free + Ads + IAP is the most effective monetization strategy, driving the highest installs.
+  - Paid-only apps underperform in both installs and ratings compared to free apps.
+  - For Xpertbot, launching as a free app with optional IAP (and limited ads) is the most sustainable strategy.

+---